9 FAM 601.8

 (2) (U) The referring official must ask the contact about previous visa refusals or revocations, the date of the refusal or revocation and any overcome or waiver of a refusal before submitting the referral.
 If the contact indicates that their visa was revoked or that they were refused within the previous two years and that refusal was not overcome or waived, a referral may not be submitted for that contact at that time.

 h.
-(U) Qualifying Family Members: Spouse, same-sex domestic partner (a domestic partnership is a legal relationship between two individuals in their country of residence or the country, this term includes civil unions, civil partnerships and registered partnership), or a same-sex relationship that the parties intend to operate as a domestic partnership or marriage but cannot formalize because such a legal relationship is not available in the couple’s country of residence, child(ren), (see the definition of "child" in 9 FAM 102.8) parent(s) of both the contact and their spouse and unmarried adult children who live with a contact/parent in the same household, for whom a referral is submitted may be included on the referral.
-Contact CA/VO/F for guidance on cases involving unmarried adult (over the age of 21) children with disabilities.
+(U) Qualifying Family Members: Spouse, domestic partner (a domestic partnership is a legal relationship between two individuals in their country of residence or the country, this term includes civil unions, civil partnerships and registered partnership), or a same-sex relationship that the parties intend to operate as a domestic partnership or marriage but cannot formalize because such a legal relationship is not available in the couple’s country of residence, child(ren), (see the definition of "child" in 9 FAM 102.8) parent(s) of both the contact and their spouse, and unmarried adult children who live with a contact/parent in the same household, for whom a referral is submitted may be included on the referral.
+Contact CA/VO/F for guidance on cases involving unmarried adult (over the age of 21) children with disabilities that do not live in the same household as the contact.

 (1) (U) A qualifying family member may be referred independently so long as all the above criteria are met and the contact's qualifications are clearly documented, i.e., the contact already has a visa, or their family is traveling without the contact.